Fowsoft/H-Scripting-Language/src/cpp/INSTRUCTION.md

 # The C++ Interpreter for H

+This includes 2 files.

+`Main.cpp` - the interpreter

+`MathInterpreter.cpp` - the math solver

-This includes 1 file.
-If you need just the interpreter, copy the H and Utils namespaces.
+If you need just the interpreter, copy the H and Utils namespaces from Main.cpp.

-If you already implemented the utilities, copy just the H namespace.
+If you already implemented the utilities, copy just the H namespace (from Main.cpp).

+If you need just a math expression solver, copy the MathInterpreter.cpp file.

 ## String Special Characters